Thangeshubham027/Test-lab/README.md

 Project is based on Java-Selenium using Selenium WEBdriver , TestGN Annotation , Parameterize XML file.

-This project focus on End-To-End place order and main functionality like,
+This project focus on End-To-End for Place Order and main functionality like,

 •	Register Functionality,